RiverBench/RiverBench/.github/ISSUE_TEMPLATE/dataset-proposal.md

 # Proposal for a new dataset in RiverBench

-*Please fill in the spaces indicated with "..."*
+*Please fill in the spaces indicated with "...".
+If you are unsure about something, feel free to leave the field empty – the maintainer will help you.*

 **See the [guide on creating new datasets](https://w3id.org/riverbench/documentation/creating-new-dataset) for instructions on how to fill this out.**